sapio-lang/sapio/docs/CTV_FORK_AUDIT.md

 partial and finalized inputs without mutation, check unused supplied signatures, and accept valid non-`ALL` signatures when no type was declared.

-Local fork validation passed 131 tests with the stable feature set and passed Clippy.
+The merged fork suite passes 157 tests with the stable feature set, including 51 inscription tests, and passes Clippy.
+Its separate Bitcoin Core 31.1 regtest check accepts five library-finalized inscription reveals and rejects 21 invalid variants.
+Those node checks use ordinary Taproot conditions; they do not execute native CTV.
+The [inscription record](INSCRIPTIONS.md) describes their scope.

 Sapio's native suite and WASM smoke checks are described in the [development guide](DEVELOPMENT.md).
-The existing Sapio integration test remains a signer-emulated two-step transaction test.
-These tests do not execute CTV in a Bitcoin node; the historical fork live-node and fuzz suites still need updates.
+Its existing covenant integration test remains a signer-emulated two-step transaction test.
+Native CTV node execution and maintained coverage-guided fuzzing still require separate work.

 ## Supported domain and remaining limits